ProteinQure/cbh21-protein-solubility-challenge/README.md

 ## Benchmarking System
 The continuous integration script in `.github/workflows/ci.yml` will automatically build the `Dockerfile` on every commit to the `main` branch.
 This docker image will be published as your hackathon submission to `https://biolib.com/<YourTeam>/<TeamName>`.
 For this to work, make sure you set the `BIOLIB_TOKEN` and `BIOLIB_PROJECT_URI` accordingly as repository secrets.

+To read more about the benchmarking system [click here](https://www.notion.so/Benchmarking-System-46bfaeea0119490cb611688b493c589a).